 Prior to moving to North Adams in 1990, I was a tax consultant working for a large accounting firm in NYC at the World Trade Center on the 101st floor.
 I commuted from the Bronx by subway everyday which was an adventure in and of itself.
 I had no great love for the stress and pace of working and living in NYC and decided to move to someplace a lot different.
 I was born in the Bronx, but grew up in White Plains, NY, a suburb 45 minutes north of NYC.

 Prior to starting my own practice in 1998 in North Adams, I worked for 7 years as an estate planning and real estate attorney for a small Pittsfield law firm but I also did a lot of everything else, divorces, litigation, debt collection; things which I had no great fondness for.
 When I decided to start my own practice in North Adams, I promised myself that I would only practice in the areas I enjoyed.
 I was seeking to enhance my "quality of life".

 That's when I established the Berkshire Elder Law Center, PC where I practice in the areas of real estate and estate planning with a focus on the those issues affecting the elderly.
 Basically, I am an elder law attorney with an extensive real estate practice.
 I find it more enjoyable to practice in these areas because the clients for these matters are far more appreciative than divorce and litigation clients.
 I love working with the elderly.
-This probably is the result of the great relationship I had with my grandmother who past away in 1993 after suffering from Alzheimer's disease.
+This is probably the result of the great relationship I had with my grandmother who past away in 1993 after suffering from Alzheimer's disease.
 For those of you seeking my academic background, please keep reading.